 One other reason you might take out a refinance loan is to shorten the term of your mortgage.
 If you originally took out a 30 year mortgage at 5.25% APR, refinancing the loan for 15 years, even at the same APR, will lower your overall cost considerably though your monthly payments will be higher.
 Still, if you're in significantly better financial circumstances than you were when you took out the original mortgage, the overall savings could make it worth your while to refinance.

 There are several factors to consider when deciding whether or not to refinance your existing mortgage.
-Most mortgages carry an early repayment penalty, for instance.
+Some mortgages carry an early repayment penalty, for instance.
 There are also fees and closing costs associated with the new loan to add into the mix.
 You'll need to consider all the costs of taking out a new loan against the possible savings of a lowered interest rate before you decide if it makes sense to refinance your mortgage.